 U.N.
 Libya forum starts voting for country's interim presidency council

 GENEVA, Feb 2 (Reuters) - Participants in U.N.
-Libya talks in Switzerland cast votes on Tuesday for a new national presidency council, part of an effort to create a transitional government to oversee national elections in December.
+Libya talks in Switzerland cast votes on Tuesday for a new national presidency council to create a transitional government to oversee national elections in December, although no immediate winners emerged.

 Candidates included the head of Libya's eastern-based House of Representatives, Aguila Saleh, and Osama Juweili, a military commander in the west.

+The candidates for the three-person council must now consult with others to form regional lists which include nominees for prime minister before voting can resume.

-The 75 talks participants, chosen by the U.N. last year to represent different strands of Libyan politics, will vote for a new prime minister later this week as part of Libya's biggest peacemaking effort in years.
+Attempts to form a temporary government by the talks' 75 participants, chosen by the U.N. last year to represent different strands of Libyan politics, is part of Libya's biggest peacemaking effort in years.

-While the U.N. has hailed the progress, however, many Libyans remain sceptical after previous diplomatic efforts collapsed, and as key ceasefire terms remain unmet.
+But while the U.N. has hailed the progress as "positive", praising the list of candidates as long and diverse, many Libyans remain sceptical after previous diplomatic efforts collapsed, and as key ceasefire terms remain unmet.

 Some fear that losers in the process will violently reject it, that the transitional leaders will refuse to cede control once installed or that foreign powers will sabotage the process to defend their own interests.